baskharm/about-me/README.md

 In order to publish github pages in cloud we require some mandatory tools

-Internet connection in order to create a repo
+Internet connection in order to create a repo [tortisegit](https://tortoisegit.org/) used to push and pull the code into/from the cloud.

-Visual studios for editing the code
+[Visual studios](https://visualstudio.microsoft.com/) is an editor to edit or create a code.

 clone to copy the code